esp-admin/app/README.md

 - Integration with Github Actions for automated releases
 - Integration with Node RED for handling apps logic
 - Reporting via Firebase Cloud Messaging
-- Support for ESP8266
+- Support for *ESP8266*

 ## 🛠️ Frameworks & Tools

-- Nuxt 3 for Fullstack app dev
+- Nuxt 3 for Fullstack web development
-- NaiveUI & TailwindCSS for UI dev
+- NaiveUI & TailwindCSS for UI styling
 - Figma for UI design
 - PlatformIO as firmware IDE
-- Arduino as ESP framework
+- Arduino as firmware framework

 ## 🧱 Architecture